Bill Anderson: 1963–1976: "Still" and further career success

 By 1963, Anderson's recording career was expanding further.
-He was frequently touring and making public appearances to promote his music.
+He toured frequently and made public appearances to promote his music.
 Anderson was inspired to write his 1963 composition, "Still", after encountering an ex-girlfriend while promoting a song.
 The same night, he wrote the lyrics to the track on an Underwood typewriter at three o'clock in the morning.
 "Still" became the biggest single of his recording career.
 In April 1963, it reached number one on the Billboard country and western songs chart.
 It also became his second single to reach the Billboard Hot 100, but was his first (and only) successful crossover hit there, reaching number eight in June 1963.
 The track was also his first single to become a hit on the Billboard easy listening chart, reaching number three that June.
 The song's success led to the 1963 release of Anderson's debut studio album of the same name.
 The LP reached number ten on the Billboard country albums chart in January 1964 and the top 40 of the Billboard 200 in late 1963.

 The success of "Still" further elevated Anderson's recording career.
 This included making national television appearances on shows such as American Bandstand, where he performed his follow-up crossover hit "8×10".
-He won awards from several major music publications including Billboard, Cashbox and Music Reporter.
+He won awards from several major music publications, including Billboard, Cashbox, and Music Reporter.
 He scheduled more concert engagements and made as much as $500 per gig.
 His success led Decca to record and release studio albums with more frequency.
 These albums were also successful.
-His second studio LP, Bill Anderson Sings (1964), reached the top ten of the country albums chart.
+His second studio LP, Bill Anderson Sings (1964), reached the top 10 of the country albums chart.
 His 1966 studio release reached number one on the same chart.
-Album releases were fueled by further hit singles, including "Bright Lights and Country Music", "Five Little Fingers" and "Three A.M."
-Music writers took notice of Anderson's music success as well.
+Album releases were fueled by further hit singles, including "Bright Lights and Country Music", "Five Little Fingers", and "Three A.M."
+Music writers took notice of Anderson's music success, as well.
 Billboard magazine called his 1964 album, Showcase, "a powerful set of performances".
 Kurt Wolff of the book Country Music: The Rough Guide credited his success to a "fairly safe and suburban" musical style.